Agricultural Literacy Curriculum Matrix

 Essential Files (maps, charts, pictures, or documents)

-germination: when a seed begins to grow
+germination: process of a plant emerging from a seed and beginning to grow

 Background Agricultural Connections